kaustubhk24/blog.kaustubh.codes/_posts/2021-03-06-submit-html-form-to-google-sheet-in-5-steps.md

 ## Creating File To Submit Data

-In last step create file save-on-drive.html and just update url you copied from Google site, that&#8217;s it, Your app is ready, You can use,
+In last step create file save-on-drive.html and just update url you copied from Google site, that's it, Your app is ready, You can use,

 save-on-drive.html